phil-sprawls/crm-v3/replit.md

   - Added "New Account" button to All Accounts page
   - Added "Edit Account" button to Account Details page
   - Added routes for /accounts/new and /accounts/:uid/edit
+  - **Enhanced Admin panel with edit functionality**:
+    - Added inline edit forms for platforms with Edit/Delete buttons for each platform
+    - Added inline edit forms for updates with Edit/Delete buttons for each update
+    - Added inline edit forms for use cases with Edit/Delete buttons for each use case
+    - All sections display existing items with summary and allow editing without navigation
+    - Confirmation dialogs for deletion operations
+    - Automatic data refresh after edit/delete operations
   - Implemented AccountUpdate schemas with optional fields for partial updates
   - Added manual cascade deletion for accounts to handle related records
   - Fixed API URL configuration to work in Replit environment